 - Brain: Drinking too much can affect concentration, judgment, mood, and memory.
 It increases your risk of having a stroke and developing dementia.

-- Heart: Heavy drinking increases your blood pressure and can lead to heart damage and heart attacks.
+- Heart: Heavy drinking increases blood pressure and can lead to heart damage and heart attacks.

-- Liver: Drinking 3 to 4 standard drinks a day increases your risk of developing liver cancer.
-Long-term heavy drinking also puts you at increased risk of liver cirrhosis (scarring) and death.
+- Liver: Drinking 3 to 4 standard drinks daily increases your risk of developing liver cancer.
+Long-term heavy drinking also increases your risk of liver cirrhosis (scarring) and death.

-- Stomach: Drinking even 1 to 2 standard drinks a day increases your risk of stomach and bowel cancer and stomach ulcers.
+- Stomach: Drinking even 1 to 2 standard drinks daily increases your risk of stomach and bowel cancer and ulcers.

 - Fertility: Regular heavy drinking reduces men’s testosterone levels, sperm count, and fertility.
 For women, drinking too much can affect their periods.